paulbradish/awesome-digital-marketing/README.md

 ## Newsletters
 - [Digital Marketing Must-Knows Newsletter](https://tripledouble.beehiiv.com/) - Sends every Monday.
 5 biggest stories.
 In 60 seconds.
+- [The Curious Connector](https://www.linkedin.com/newsletters/the-curious-connector-6953813241747714048/) - A monthly newsletter from Solutions Engineer, Tom Hart.
+Often discusses AI and has introduced me to tools such as Microsoft PowerToys leading to increased workday efficiency.
 - [The Marketing Millennials](https://workweek.com/discover-newsletters/marketing-millennials/) - Zero BS.
 Just fun, unfiltered, industry insights with the game-changers behind some of the coolest companies from around the globe.
 - [TLDR](https://tldr.tech/) - TLDR is a daily newsletter with links and TLDRs of the most interesting stories in startups 🚀, tech 📱, and programming 💻!